 Austin to Ho Chi Minh City

-The resulting page makes it easy for me to see there are five airlines and three flights traveling this route, each with one stop (layover) along the way.
-I can also see the minimum flight time is just under 24 hours.
+The resulting page shows that five airlines and three flights travel this route, each with one stop (layover).
+The minimum flight time is just under 24 hours.

 A route map shows cheap multi-city flights that go eastward around the world from Austin and west across the Pacific Ocean.
 Either way, it'll be the longest I have ever traveled for a wedding!